 - as an average of the actual hours received by this service user in a typical week (over the reporting period).
 That is, this item is derived from the 'total hours received during the reporting period'; OR - the service user's usual or typical weekly pattern of support while receiving your service in the reporting period.
-This enables service type outlets to indicate whether or not the reference week was typical. - Informal carer-age range, NDA code N
+This enables service type outlets to indicate whether or not the reference week was typical.

+Informal carer-age range, NDA code N

-This data element should only be reported in relation to service users that have a carer (Person-Informal carer existence indicator, code N = 1).
+In the Disability Services Minimum Data Set (DS NMDS), this data element should only be reported in relation to service users that have an informal carer ('Person\Informal carer existence indicator', code N = 1).

-- Informal carer-co-residency status, code N
+- Informal carer-co-residency indicator, code N

-This data element should only be reported in relation to service users that have a carer (Person-Informal carer existence indicator, code N = 1).
+In the Disability Services Minimum Data Set (DS NMDS), this data element should only be reported in relation to service users that have an informal carer ('Person-Informal carer existence indicator', code N = 1).

-In the DS NMDS, this data item refers to the person's main informal carer-the person who provides the most significant care and assistance related to the service user's capacity to remain living in their current environment.
+In the Disability Services Minimum Data Set (DS NMDS), this data element refers to the person's main informal carer-the person who provides the most significant care and assistance related to the service user's capacity to remain living in their current environment.
 It is recognised that two or more people may equally share the caring role (e.g. mother and father) however, for the purposes of this collection, characteristics are only requested for one of these carers.